grumpyjames/birding-almanac/blog/winter-in-north-kent/winter-in-north-kent.md

   </figcaption>
 </figure>

-We complete the circuit without further incident.
+We return to the car park without further incident.
 The weather's still ridiculous for late January, as evidenced by this view from the pinnacle.

 <figure class="figure">